Cerebral autoregulation

-Cerebral autoregulation is a process in mammals, which aims to maintain adequate and stable cerebral blood flow.
+Cerebral autoregulation is a process in mammals that aims to maintain adequate and stable cerebral blood flow.
 While most systems of the body show some degree of autoregulation, the brain is very sensitive to over- and underperfusion.
 Cerebral autoregulation plays an important role in maintaining an appropriate blood flow to that region.
-Brain perfusion is essential for life since the brain has a high metabolic demand.
-By means of cerebral autoregulation the body is able to deliver sufficient blood containing oxygen and nutrients to the brain tissue for this metabolic need, and remove CO2 and other waste products.
+Brain perfusion is essential for life, since the brain has a high metabolic demand.
+By means of cerebral autoregulation, the body is able to deliver sufficient blood containing oxygen and nutrients to the brain tissue for this metabolic need, and remove CO2 and other waste products.